Archivist -- Texas State Library & Archives Commission -- Austin, TX

 Veterans, Reservist or Guardsmen with an MOS or additional duties that fall in the fields no applicable MOS for Library Assistant or other related fields pertaining to the minimum experience requirements may meet the minimum qualifications for this position and are highly encouraged to apply.
 Please call Human Resources at (512) 463-6564 with questions or foradditional information.
 Additional Military Crosswalk information can be accessed at http://www.hr.sao.state.tx.us/Compensation/MilitaryCrosswalk/MOSC_Inform...

-Performs routine (journey-level) archival work for the Texas State Library Commission in the Archives and Information Science department.
+Performs routine (journey-level) archival work for the Texas State Library and Archives Commission in the Archives and Information Services Division.
 Arranges and describes government records, manuscripts or photographs; accessions and appraises archival materials, and prepares indexes and other finding aids to facilitate access to records.
-Assists patrons and staff conducting research and making specific records, documents, and information available or locating other reference materials.
+Assists patrons and staff conducting research and in making specific records, documents, and information available or locating other reference materials.
 Works under moderate supervision with limited latitude for the use of initiative and independent judgment.

 - Arranges and describes predominately government records series and occasionally manuscripts and photograph collections